 Down Dog has always been my foe!
 Downward Facing Dog is an important pose that is often overlooked in regards to proper stability.
 However, as a result of your in-depth analysis on this pose and precise language regarding the proper alignment I know what to focus on for my body to gain the proper shoulder rotation.

 Sooooo… my body blind spots are my shoulders!
 Can’t believe it, but I would have never discovered it had I not taken your YTU L1 training!
 My forearms are unable to supinate all the way while my shoulders are completely externally rotated.
 Now I know exactly why my d-dogs look the way they do in pictures.
 And now I know what it means when a yoga teacher says externally rotate your shoulders.
 I heard it, but didn’t know it, until I was embodied in it!
-This is definitely going to change my personal yoga practice and also the way I… Read more »
+This is definitely going to change my personal yoga practice and also the way I teach as well!
+Thanks Jill for this video!!
+I am more proprioceptive than ever, and want to cheers to that… and more proprioception!!

 This is a very important video, easy to understand and most importantly, provides a method to test yourself.
 I have used this in my classes before and it always kind of shocks people that they thought simply rooting your thumb and index finger in dog pose, was the answer to set the shoulder.
 True, pressing there provides a firm surface from which to spin the arm into external rotation from, but the person may not be able to cultivate enough of a rotation to avoid any chafing in the shoulder joint during weight bearing such as in down dog.
-I… Read more »
+I love teaching people alternatives, or more importantly, better choices for THEM, that provide a therapeutic benefit rather than doing down dog for the sake of just doing down dog like everyone else in the room.
+Teaching personalization of practice is really what we are being paid to do, and I am thrilled to be a part of a legion of teachers carrying this message to students in group classes and beyond.
+Expect more from your yoga practice, think bigger!
+Thank you, Jill, for inspiring me and others through your insightful work.

 very helpful! thank you